 Database Definition Structure Explained

-The definition structure shows the relationships between tables in the database, and lets you create soft-keys (foreign key relationships between tables that exist only in Test Data Automation, not in the DBMS.
+The definition structure shows the relationships between tables in the database, and lets you create soft-keys (foreign key relationships between tables that exist only in Enterprise Test Data, not in the DBMS.

 1. Database Structure